gyeongminsu/gyeongminsu.github.io/_tabs/about.md

 ---

 ![github_profile.jpg](/assets/img/github_profile.jpg)
 Hi.
-I am Minsoo-Gyeong, B.S-M.S Integrated Student of Computer Science(6th semester) in University of Seoul.
+I am Minsoo-Gyeong, B.S-M.S Integrated Student of Computer Science(8th semester) in University of Seoul.

 I am currently focusing my attention on the development of Artificial Intelligence models(mainly in Large Language Model).

 As part of that, I am currently working at [Natural Language Computing Lab](https://nlc-uos.github.io/) advised by Prof. Kyungjae Lee in University of Seoul From May 2024.

 Also, From July 2023 to July 2024, I had been working as the 20th Vice Club President of [Tobig’s, the AI & Big data Union Academic Club in Korea](https://tobigs-datamarket.github.io/).

+Finally, I am also very interested in the philosophy of science(e.g. Scientific Reaslism/Anti-Realism, Kuhn's Normal Science).

 The link to my social site is as follows.